 Complaints may be based on policies, service, misconduct or allegations of a criminal act.
 A concern is not a complaint and should be addressed by other than this policy.
 To ensure that complaints made against the University of Toronto Scarborough Campus Police or any of its members are properly investigated, the following procedures will be followed:

-The member receiving the complaint will obtain the complainant's name, address and telephone number and refer this information to a supervisor and the Manager of U of T Scarborough Campus Police Services.
+The member receiving the complaint will obtain the complainant's name, address and telephone number and refer this information to a supervisor and the Assistant Director of U of T Scarborough Campus Police Services.

 - The supervisor will interview the complainant and obtain details of the complaint.
 The complainant will then be asked to complete a Public Complaint Form.
 The investigation into the complaint will be terminated if the complainant will not put the complaint in writing and sign it, except in the case of a complaint alleging a criminal act by a member, which will be referred immediately to the Officer in Charge, 43 Division, Toronto Police.

 - The complaint will be referred to the Unit Commander, Complaints Review, Toronto Police Service for classification and determination of who will investigate it.